Flight-Free-UK/flight_free_uk_website/README.md

 * `source/posts` - blog posts as Markdown files that are edited using the CMS, but can also be edited manually.
 * `source/admin` - [NetlifyCMS](https://www.netlifycms.org/)
-* `assets/source` - contains CSS files (they are separate because they are not build by Middleman).
+* `assets/source` - contains CSS and JS files for the site (they are separate because we are using Webpack to build assets, not Middleman's default assets pipeline).
 * `data` - YAML files with data that is used in HTML templates (some of it is edited using the CMS, like podcasts).